-All students are required to adhere to the policies and procedures set forth in the Vermont Tech Veterinary Technology Student Handbook.
+The matriculated VET student is required to adhere to the policies and procedures set forth in the Vermont Tech Veterinary Technology Student Handbook.
 These policies include safety issues related to pregnancy, immunizations, and substance abuse.
 The college strongly recommends that Vet Tech students receive human prophylactic rabies vaccine, which is available through the college (at the students’ expense) in the fall semester.

-Students with an Associate of Applied Science in Veterinary Technology will be able to:
+A student with an Associate of Applied Science in Veterinary Technology will be able to:

-- Demonstrate competence in veterinary facility management utilizing appropriate professional and client communication skills and maintaining ethical standards according to applicable laws and codes of the veterinary technology field
+Demonstrate competence in veterinary facility management utilizing appropriate professional and client communication skills and maintaining ethical standards according to applicable laws and codes of the veterinary technology field

-- Exhibit a technical level of competency in the safe and effective preparation, administration, and dispensation of medications (including controlled drugs) using proper dosage calculations, labeling, and record-keeping
+Exhibit a technical level of competency in the safe and effective preparation, administration, and dispensation of medications (including controlled drugs) using proper dosage calculations, labeling, and record-keeping

-- Demonstrate entry-level skills in patient nursing care for both companion and food animals including husbandry; nutrition; restraint techniques; patient data and sample collection; administration of therapeutics; and basic dental prophylaxis
+Demonstrate entry-level skills in patient nursing care for both companion and food animals including husbandry; nutrition; restraint techniques; patient data and sample collection; administration of therapeutics; and basic dental prophylaxis

-- Integrate all aspects of patient, environment, and equipment management for common surgical procedures in a variety of animal species
+Integrate all aspects of patient, environment, and equipment management for common surgical procedures in a variety of animal species

-- Handle, store, ship, and properly analyze lab specimens
+Handle, store, ship, and properly analyze lab specimens

-- Safely and effectively produce diagnostic radiographic and non-radiographic images as well as operate and maintain the associated equipment
+Safely and effectively produce diagnostic radiographic and non-radiographic images as well as operate and maintain the associated equipment

-- Safely and effectively handle and provide care for lab, avian, and exotic animals
+Safely and effectively handle and provide care for lab, avian, and exotic animals

-Students must satisfactorily complete all AVMA-required tasks for each course to receive a grade in the course.
+The student must satisfactorily complete all AVMA-required tasks for each course to receive a grade in the course.

 VET 1051, VET 1052, and VET 2720 must be taken at least once; may be repeated for credit

-BIO 2320 and all VET courses must be completed with a grade of C- or better to graduate from the program.
-Students who fail to achieve a C- or better in any core VET/BIO course after two attempts will be dropped from the program.
+BIO 2320 and all VET courses must be completed with a grade of C or better to graduate from the program.
+Students who fail to achieve a C or better in any core VET/BIO course after two attempts will be dropped from the program.